Li-boHsiang/Li-boHsiang.github.io/_pages/about.md

 - East China University of Technology, Mathematics & Applied Mathematics, BSc.

 # 📝 Publications
+# # First or Corresponding-authored Journal Papers
 - Dejian Yu, **Bo Xiang**\*.
 An ESTs detection research based on paper entity mapping: Combining scientific text modeling and neural prophet. *Journal of Informetrics*, 2024, 18(4): 101551.
 - Dejian Yu, **Bo Xiang**\*.
 Discovering topics and trends in the field of Artificial Intelligence: Using LDA topic modeling. *Expert Systems with Applications*, 2023, 225: 120114.
 - Dejian Yu, **Bo Xiang**\*.
 Discovering knowledge map and evolutionary path of HRM and ER: using the STM combined with Word2vec. *International Journal of Manpower*, 2023, 44(5): 967-988
-- Dejian Yu, **Bo Xiang**\*, and Zhuoya Pan.
+- Dejian Yu, **Bo Xiang**\*, Zhuoya Pan.
 Combining text analytics and network path extraction to trace CSR in the social sciences: Intellectual structures and diffusion trajectories. *Corporate Social Responsibility and Environmental Management*, 2024, 31(5): 4532–4554.
-- Xiaorong He, **Bo Xiang**\*, and Yu, Dejian.
+- Xiaorong He, **Bo Xiang**\*, Yu, Dejian.
 Exploring the evolution and collaboration in two-sided matching: A comprehensive bibliometric and topic modeling analysis. *International Journal of Intelligent Computing and Cybernetics*.
 Accepted.
 - Dejian Yu, **Bo Xiang**\*.
 Customized integrated decision model for CBEC enterprise credit evaluation: The fusion of multi-source features and machine learning. *Electronic Markets*.
 Minor Revision.
 - Bo Xiang, **Dejian Yu**\*, Zhuoya Pan, Wenjin Zuo.
 Detecting technology opportunities appropriate for enterprise R&D: The synthesis analysis of industrial technical windows and enterprise competition relations. *Technovation*.
 Under Review.
 - Bo Xiang, Zhuoya Pan, Zhaoping Yan, **Jin Shi**\*.
 Research on synergistic mechanism and extraction strategy of scientific and technological knowledge driven by data-intelligence.